 4. Easton Education will not tolerate

 a.
-Libellous, slanderous, or disparaging behaviour which may fall short of libel or slander (including hurtful or hateful statements consistent with Easton Education’s anti-disparagement policies);
+Libelous, slanderous, or disparaging behavior which may fall short of libel or slander (including hurtful or hateful statements consistent with Easton Education’s anti-disparagement policies);

 b.
 Vandalism of any sort, including network access issues that disrupt the institution or (without limitation) any of its staff or students;

 c.
 Plagiarism or academic dishonesty of any sort, including but without limitation, the use of someone else’s words or ideas without acknowledging primary authors/ sources;

 d.
 Threats of violence or actual violence (including but not limited to sexual violence) against any other staff or students;

 e.
 Any other behavior, whether on Easton Education’s physical campus (if/ where applicable), on Easton Education’s website or through Easton Education’s IC Resources, or on campus but otherwise creating unreasonable disruption or disharmony to (without limitation) students or staff.

 5. The Institution shall determine, in its sole discretion, what constitutes behavior outlined in paragraphs 4(a) through 4(e).